State policies deter doctors from reporting drug-endangered babies

 “Now is the time to standardize the way we treat infants with Neonatal Abstinence Syndrome and mothers with opioid dependency,” said Stephen Patrick, a neonatologist at Vanderbilt University and a leading researcher on the condition.
 “It’s not just about how we treat them in the hospital – it’s how we treat mothers and babies afterward.”

-Some family advocates, including the National Association of Perinatal Social Workers, also favor enforcing a single approach nationwide, consistent with steps spelled out in the federal provisions.
+Some family advocates, including the National Association of Perinatal Social Workers, also favour enforcing a single approach nationwide, consistent with steps spelled out in the federal provisions.

 “I’m surrounded by people who would prefer it to be standardized,” said Catherine Miller, a social worker and member of the association, whose members work with families through an infant’s first year of life.
 “The whole intention of this (law) is to get early intervention and help for moms and babies so the families can be kept together.”